Triratna Buddhist Community: Practices and activities

 Centres also teach scripture, yoga and other methods of self-improvement, some of which are felt by some commentators to come from outside the Buddhist tradition.
 Recently, community activities have begun to include outdoor festivals, online meditation courses, arts festivals, poetry and writing workshops, tai chi, karate, and pilgrimages to Buddhist holy sites in India.
 For many years, the community charity Karuna Trust (UK) has raised money for aid projects in India.

-As among Buddhists generally, Puja is a ritual practice at some events, intended to awaken the desire to liberate all beings from suffering.
+As among Buddhists generally, Puja is a ritual practice at some events intended to awaken the desire to liberate all beings from suffering.
 The most common ritual consists of a puja, derived and adapted from the Bodhicaryavatara of Shantideva.

-Retreats provide a chance to focus on meditational practice more intensely, in a residential context outside of a retreatant's everyday life.
+Retreats allow one to focus on meditational practice more intensely in a residential context outside a retreatant's everyday life.
 Community retreats can be broadly categorised into meditation retreats, study retreats, and solitary retreats.
 Retreat lengths vary from short weekends to one or two weeks.

-Businesses, said to operate on the principle of "right livelihood", generate funds for the movement, as well seeking to provide environments for spiritual growth through employment.
+Businesses that operate on the principle of "right livelihood" generate funds for the movement and seek to provide environments for spiritual growth through employment.
 Emphasis is placed on teamwork, and on contributing to the welfare of others: for example by funding social projects and by considering ethical matters such as fair trade.
-The largest community business was Windhorse:Evolution, a gift wholesaling business and a chain of gift shops.
-Windhorse:Evolution closed down in 2015.
+The largest community business was Windhorse: Evolution, a gift wholesaling business and a chain of gift shops.
+Windhorse: Evolution closed down in 2015.

 Many cities with a Triratna centre also have a residential community.
 The first of these was formed after a retreat where some participants wanted to continue retreat-style living.
-Since it was felt that the most stable communities tended to be single sex, this has become the paradigm for communities.
+Since it was felt that the most stable communities tended to be single-sex, this has become the paradigm for communities.
 Support from fellow practitioners in a community is seen to be effective in helping members make spiritual progress.